 Boo is Associate Professor at the Sahlgrenska Academy, University of Gothenburg.
 He is also the Director of the Gothenburg International Bioscience Business School, GIBBS, which is a joint initiative by Chalmers University of Technology, University of Gothenburg and the Sahlgrenska Academy, and was created in close collaboration with the regional health care organization and biotech/pharmaceutical companies.
 Boo's professional experiences and career development span several areas within the pharmaceutical industry and life science area, including clinical pharmacology and clinical research, project management, R&D Strategy Development and leading a discovery and research company.
 Previously, his main area of research was in the field of pharmaceutical development, but he now focuses on the innovative power of biomedical research.
 Among other things, he is conducting research into how the ability to embrace new ideas and entrepreneurship is influenced by attitudes, management and education.
 At the moment he's involved in three EU projects covering these areas but also including the introduction of emerging innovations in regenerative medicine in Europe.
-Boo is also an entrepreneurship schools at Chalmers and University of Gothenburg, he has supported around 25 venture creations.
-He is active in the boards of several young start-ups.
+Boo is also an entrepreneur.
+Altogether he has been involved in more than a dozen start-ups, and in his role within the entrepreneurship schools at Chalmers and University of Gothenburg the introduction of several young start-ups.